 Natural resource management on Guam is organized with the primary stewardship responsibilities vested in several divisions under the Department of Agriculture.
 As with CNMI, the oversight of the NOAA Coral Reef Conservation Program in Guam lies with a bureau in the governor's office, in this case the Bureau of Statistics and Plans, which is outside the line resource management agency structure.
 The current Governor's POC for coral reef issues, including representation to the U.S. Coral Reef Task Force, is a representative of the Department of Land and Natural Resource's Division of Aquatic and Wildlife Resources.
-Agency mandates and agendas for addressing the natural resource impacts of climate change are presently dispersed within the Guam executive branch, although the recent creation of a "Special Assistant to the Governor) has enabled improved coordination on climate change adaptation in Guam.
+Agency mandates and agendas for addressing the natural resource impacts of climate change are presently dispersed within the Guam executive branch, although the recent creation of a "Special Assistant to the Governor for Climate Change"(an unclassified position within the Office of the Governor) has enabled improved coordination on climate change adaptation in Guam.